Today’s article is focused on the questions that ask, ‘What would happen if…’ Let’s start! What if…

 1 …the Earth was twice as big?

 If the diameter of the planet was 16,000 km, its mass would be 8 times as big, and the force of gravity would increase twice.
-All the existing plants and animals would have died under the weight of their body weight, and new species would emerge.
+All the existing plants and animals would die under the weight of their own body weight, and new species would emerge.

 2 …there was another species similar to humans?

 If the planet was inhabited by another species, as technologically advanced as humans, then we would face the constant struggle for power.
 If after millennia years of struggle no one won, we would get used to each other somehow or ignore each other.

 3 …the dinosaurs had not become extinct?

 If the asteroid had not fallen to Earth, the dinosaurs would probably still ‘rule’ the planet.
 Researchers suggest that instead of humans, there would be “dinosauroids” with a relatively large brain, which began to develop in the last dinosaurs that appeared on our planet.

 4 …everyone in the world jumped at the same time?

 If all people gathered together and simultaneously jumped, it would make the Earth move at one-hundredth of its radius, but after landing, it would return to its normal position.

 Without the huge tides generated by the Moon, there would be no life, or living beings would have to develop in a different way to adapt to the six-hour day and extreme climate changes that would take place on a moonless Earth.